apache/flink-statefun/docs/content/docs/modules/overview.md

 # Application Modules

 An application module consists of multiple [components]({{< ref "docs/concepts/application-building-blocks" >}}) that take part in a StateFun application.
-It includes the endpoints where functions can be reached along with ingress and egress definitions.
+It includes the endpoints where the runtime can reach functions, along with ingress and egress definitions.

 Modules are defined using a YAML file.
 For example, below is a module that defines an HTTP function endpoint as well as a Kafka ingress and egress: